PDF Password Protection API - Complete Security Guide

 Console.WriteLine("- Restricted actions: Modification, Printing");

-// Open the PDF in default viewer
+// Open the PDF to test security settings

 Process.Start(new ProcessStartInfo